-- Hiring/Firing/Promotions: You apply for a job for which you have experience and excellent qualifications, but you are not hired because some of the company's long-time clients are not comfortable dealing with African-Americans.
+- Hiring/Firing/Promotions: You apply for a job for which you have experience and excellent qualifications.
+You are not hired because some of the company's long-time clients are not comfortable working with African-Americans.
 You are told that you are being laid off due to company cutbacks and reorganization, while white employees with the same job and with less seniority than you keep their jobs.
-You have worked for your company for several years, receiving exemplary reviews and an employee-of-the-year award, yet each of the five times you have applied for promotions, the positions you applied for are instead filled by less qualified people of a different race.
+You have worked for your company for several years, receiving excellent reviews and an employee-of-the-year award, yet each of the five times you have applied for promotions, the positions you applied for are instead filled by less qualified people of a different race.

-- Harassment: One of your coworkers thinks it's “funny” to use the “n word” in conversation and to tell jokes insulting blacks, Latinos, Asians, and other minorities; these comments make you very uncomfortable, and you've asked him to stop, but he tells you that you need to get a sense of humor; the boss tells you to ignore him, but doesn't talk to or discipline your coworker for his harassing behavior.
+- Harassment: One of your coworkers thinks it is “funny” to use the “n-word” in conversation and to tell jokes insulting African Americans, Latinos, Asians, and other minorities.
+These comments make you very uncomfortable, and you've asked him to stop, but he tells you that you need to get a sense of humor.
+The boss tells you to ignore him but does not talk to or discipline your coworker for his discriminatory behavior.

 Title VII covers all private employers, state and local governments, and educational institutions that employ 15 or more individuals.
-Title VII also covers private and public employment agencies, labor organizations, and joint labor management committees controlling apprenticeship and training.
+Title VII also includes private and public employment agencies, labor organizations, and joint labor-management committees controlling apprenticeship and training.

 Anti-discrimination protections apply to job applicants as well as current workers.
 If you are a current employee and are fired, not promoted, or paid at a lower rate, you are protected under the law.
 If you are not hired because of your race, you are also protected.